AllTwinkleStars/BankPortal_NodeExpress/tasks.md

 ## 2.6 - Create the Checking & Credit Routes

-@app-get-checking-account-route Now that you have created the savings account route, create similar routes for the checking and credit accounts in the `app.js` file.
+@app-get-other-account-routes Now that you have created the savings account route, create similar routes for the checking and credit accounts in the `app.js` file.

 ## 2.7 - Show Account Transactions